 What industry trends do you see as relevant to your strategy?

 The massive shift to index strategies, in part because of investor frustration with actively-managed approaches, has bifurcated the investment industry.
-Our strategy amplifies index positions without assuming materially-greater costs.
-In a sense, our core fund is a direct substitute for an S&P 500 index holding.
+Our strategy amplifies index positions without materially-greater fees.
+In a sense, our core fund is an alternate window on a US equity holding.

 Amid a difficult setting, do you think investors will actually build their equity allocations?

-On the surface, the post-lockdown environment may not be the ideal time to launch a new investment product.
-We believe, however, that investors are now treating the S&P 500 as a near-cash holding because of its role as a beacon for retirement assets.
-We, in turn, can add real value to that portfolio bias.
+The post-pandemic environment is the ideal context for a new investment product.
+We believe that investors are now treating the S&P 500 as a near-cash holding because of its role as a beacon for retirement assets.
+We, in turn, can add real value to that portfolio bias via a different risk-return profile.

 Is your use of the term “artificial intelligence” merely an attempt to be vogue?